top of page

 Method Usage

-Topical Paste May be applied on minor skin irritations (test first for sensitivity)
+• Topical Paste may be applied to minor skin irritations (test first for sensitivity)

 Precautions & Pro Tips